chinamike65/hugo-tuolesi/content/book1/book1en.md

 ཨ
 The characters become, the moon plate becomes the ah character, the ah character becomes the white and red nectar, the nectar melts into the tongue, and the tongue becomes the tongue that is not bad.
 The outside is meat, the inside is a vajra, this is the vajra tongue.

-Just visualize it in this way, and practice in the morning according to this method.
+Just think about it this way, and practice in the morning according to this method.
 Before practising, recite the Heart Sutra once.

-Why should I read the Heart Sutra first?
-Reciting the Heart Sutra in the morning can dispel demons.
+Why should we read the Heart Sutra first?

+Reciting the Heart Sutra in the morning can expel demons.
 After the demons are eliminated, recite the Speech Blessing Mantra.
-All the mantras recited that day will increase, and neither the mantras nor the scriptures will be hindered.
+All the mantras recited that day will increase in power, and neither will there be any resistance in reciting mantras or the sutras.

-We need to practice language and blessing.
-It may take an hour or half an hour at the beginning, and gradually it will become fifteen minutes, ten minutes, or even a few minutes.
+We need to practice the speech blessing.
+It may take an hour or half an hour at the beginning, and gradually it will become fifteen minutes, ten minutes, or even less.
 If you are used to visualization, a few minutes will do.

 It's hard at first, but it's pretty easy once you get used to it.

-The teaching on the Speech Blessing Mantra is finished, I hope everyone can cultivate to completion!
+The teaching on the Speech Blessing Mantra is finished, I hope everyone can practice to completion!

 Tashi Delek!